 The first quarter represents the total number of households receiving Tenant Based Rental Assistance (TBRA) as of September 1 plus new households between September 1st and November 30th.
 Subsequent quarters report only new households served for the reporting period.
-The combined four quarters included in the Single Family HOME output measure 1.1.2 OP 1 will be the annual sum.

-Number of Households Assisted through HOME Multifamily Activities
+Explanatory Measure: Number of Households Assisted through HOME Multifamily Activities

-A measure that tracks the number of households assisted as reflected by the number of units developed with multifamily HOME funds.
+A measure that tracks the number of units developed with multifamily HOME funds.